 at the end of Jodenbree straat, turn left at the zebra crossing, and then right, toward the building with the green facade.

-pass this building, the Amsterdam film school (Fimacademie).
+pass this building, the Amsterdam film school (Filmacademie).
 The two-way cycle path ends here: cross to the other side of the road, to continue alongside the tram line.
 Follow the cycle sign for Artis.

 cross a bridge, pass a grassed section of tram track, and then go straight on, along Plantage Midden laan.

 pass Artis Zoo: flamingos live in the pond, beside the second building.
+(They may be temporarily relocated due to construction work)

 after the zoo, at the end of Plantage Midden laan, go on across two bridges.
 From the second bridge, turn left, following the cycle sign for Diemen.